Yahtzee Variant Games

-Yahtzee Turbo, Yahtzee Jr., and Yahtzee Texas Hold ‘Em – they are just the tip of the iceberg when it comes to the diversity of Yahtzee gaming.
+There are a ton of different ways to play Yahtzee.
+Yahtzee Turbo, Yahtzee Jr., and Yahtzee Texas Hold‘em – they are just the tip of the iceberg when it comes to the diversity of Yahtzee gaming.
 These officially licensed variant games use unique rules, equipment, scoring and gameplay elements to take the familiar game to new and wonderful places.
-Learn about the original six Yahtzee variation games: Triple Yahtzee, Challenge Yahtzee, Word Yahtzee, Jackpot Yahtzee, Casino Yahtzee, and Showdown Yahtzee.
+Learn about the original six Yahtzee variations: Triple Yahtzee, Challenge Yahtzee, Word Yahtzee, Jackpot Yahtzee, Casino Yahtzee, and Showdown Yahtzee.

 The original source of the game now known as Yahtzee is hard to pin down with certainty, but its various origin stories are fantastic.
 It was either invented by a wealthy couple on a worldwide yacht trip, dreamt-up by the board game executive who created the game Bingo, or has been played for thousands of years in central Asia.
 But despite the murkiness surrounding the mother game, it has spawned an array of derivatives whose histories can be clearly traced.